vEnhance/1802/src/type-safety.typ

   The answer is that you _don't_ have to figure out — you are _told_;
   @operations isn't something that you derive.
-  Instead, it's the set of _definitions_ which you have been given.
+  That is, @operations consists of the _definitions_ which you have been given.

   (Or more sarcastically, it's all just a social construct.
   Well, it's bit more nuanced than that.